 How to Write a Movie Script

-You can now answer what is script writing, and hopefully feel a bit better about the next step.
-Our next post, dives deeper into formatting rules, page count, and other tactical concerns you may have at the beginning.
+You can now answer what script writing is, and hopefully feel a bit better about the next step.
+Our next post dives deeper into formatting rules, page count, and other tactical concerns you may have at the beginning of your writing scripts journey, with script examples to illustrate best practice, ensuring every plot point is effectively structured.

-So open up your software, and read our step-by-step guide on how to get your vision down on paper.
+So open up your software, and read our step-by-step guide on how to get your vision down on paper — from logline to full script.

 Up Next: Writing Movie Scripts →